vanhuycx/Hand_written_digits_classification/README.md

 # Hand_written_digits_classification
-This scripts contains a deep learning model for hand-written digits classification
+This scripts contains a simple deep learning model for hand-written digits classification using Keras and Tensorflow framework.